Ivan the Terrible and His Son Ivan: Description and composition

 The painting's 199.5 × 254 cm canvas is one of Repin's largest works; its dimensions are comparable to those of the Barge Haulers on the Volga and the Religious Procession in Kursk Governorate.

 The two characters are crisscrossed with each other in the centre of the painting.
 They are depicted in a twilight and stand out from both the foreground of the canvas and the darker background.
-The gesture with which Ivan the Terrible hugs and supports his son's waist is reminiscent of the paintings The Return of the Prodigal Son and David and Jonathan (Rembrandt) by Dutch painter Rembrandt, which Repin studied and admired since his formative years, and are housed in the Hermitage Museum.
+The gesture with which Ivan the Terrible hugs and supports his son's waist is reminiscent of the paintings The Return of the Prodigal Son and David and Jonathan by Dutch painter Rembrandt, which Repin studied and admired since his formative years, and are housed in the Hermitage Museum.

 The construction of the painting is based on objects and pieces of furniture that are distributed around the characters: the crumpled red carpets on the floor, the Tsarevich's boots, the sceptre, the throne that was overturned during the argument, one of the ornamental balls that sparkles at the level of the son's eyes, and his cushion.
 Behind the figures, other pieces of furniture, such as the stove, the mirror of the Armor Museum and the chest of the Rumyantsev Palace, are less discernible.
 The back wall of the room is partly covered with a red-and-black diamond pattern.
 At the top left is a narrow bay.